missystem/crypto_learning_sys/developer_manual.md

 ### TESTING
 1. backend testing
-	- using test file [temptest.py](https://github.com/missystem/crypto_learning_sys/blob/master/crypto_implementation/temptest.py) to run each program with different data sets
+	- Use test file [temptest.py](https://github.com/missystem/crypto_learning_sys/blob/master/crypto_implementation/temptest.py) to run each program with random generated data sets
-	- We tested the backend section by running the code on different large and small numbers and made sure all outputs were correct.
-We used edge cases and normal ones to make sure the backend is functioning correctly and without any errors.
 2. frontend -- input and method
 	- How did Xuehai test
 3. frontend -- Interactive portion
 	- How did John test
-4. Outside testing
+4. Product testing
-	- We had friends who are not computer scientists and have no knowledge of cryptosystems test our product and give us some feedback about the accessibility, the instructions, and how to make out product better.
+	- Invited people to try our learning system and give us feedback about the accessibility, the instructions, and what to improve

+### Further Extensions:
+* Adding more cryptosystems
+	- You would have to
+		- make the corresponding changes in ​Frontend code​ to add them to the main page
+		- make the corresponding changes in Middleend code​ ​to add the javascript and jquery calls, in addition to construct the new cryptosystem
+	- Creating app for iOS or Android
+	- Make it compatible with screen readers
+	- Adding video or voice explanation option that can walk through the methods and examples